frh2020/topics/time_series/README.md

 ## Remarks
 Tests show that pm2.5 rmse is not sensitive to neuron number in the range of 40-100, lag hours 12-48.

-Other features also are not sensitive to neuron number 40-100, but improve as lag hours increase from 12-48.
+Other features also are not sensitive to neuron number 40-100 but improve as lag hours increase from 12-48.

-Univariate and multivariate outputing yeild similar results.
+Univariate and multivariate models have similar results.

-seasonality feature 'doy' plays a significant role in the training.
+Seasonality feature 'doy' plays a significant role in the training.
 It impacts highly seasonally dependent features such as temperature.

 ## Future works
 internal state depends on number of days